gan99/Neo4j/README.md

+Hi Yanyun,

+Thank you for the explanation.

+We already have access to the NACB customer universe and NACB account universe tables, and we see that they contain monthly-level balances.

+Hi Gordon — could you please help us identify the source systems or tables that can be used to obtain daily account-level balances for these accounts?
+Any guidance on existing daily tables or scripts would be very helpful.

+Thanks,
+Ganesh Reddy Mannem

+Hi Yanyun,

+Thank you for the detailed explanation.

+We already have access to the **NACB customer universe** and **NACB account universe** datasets, and we understand that these are curated at a **monthly frequency** (including monthly balances).
+This has been helpful for getting started.

+Hi Gordon — based on this, could you please help us with:

+* The **source system and table details** (from systems like MECH, XIM, IPS, XAM, TSYS, etc.) that can be used to obtain **daily account-level balances**
+* Any existing **daily base tables** or pipelines that were used during feature engineering for these universes
+* Guidance on access to those source tables or scripts, if available

+This will help us identify the correct sources to retrieve daily balances for each account type.

+Thanks again for your support,
+Ganesh Reddy Mannem

 Hi Gordon — since you manage the ARM/AIM Feature Store and related data pipelines, could you please advise on:

 Availability of daily account-level balance data for U.S. commercial customers